OpenDSA/OpenDSA/RST/en/VisFormalLang/Turing.rst

 Likewise, the following extensions do not increase the power of Turing Machines.

-* Provide a two-way infinite tape
+* Limit the tape to be infinite in only one direction

+  Our first example actually demonstrates that some limitations do not make a difference.
+  Many textbooks on formal languages present the basic Turing Machine as having a tape that is infinite in only one direction.
+  The folling diagram shows that we can easily simulate a tape infinite in two directions with a one-direction infinite tape.

   .. inlineav:: TuringExt1CON dgm
      :links: AV/SeniorAlgAnal/TuringExt1CON.css
      :scripts: AV/SeniorAlgAnal/TuringExt1CON.js
      :align: center

-  This does not give Turing machines new capability.
-  To make this clear, we can simulate the behavior of a two-way infinite tape using a standard one-way infinite tape.
-  Just bend infinite tape in the middle, and store both directions of the tape into a single cell.
+  The idea is to just bend the 2-way infinite tape in the middle, and store both directions of the tape into a single cell.
   This requires a greatly expanded alphabet, because we now need to be able to represent any combination of two characters.
   This will need more states, and probably more time.